shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/build-a-quadratic-voting-ranked-list-dapp.md

   }
 ```

 Negative votes are slightly different in their distribution.
-Rather than reward the owner for a poor addition to the list, the funds are distributed to everyone except the owner.
+Rather than reward the owner for a poor addition to the list, the funds are distributed to every item except for the one being voted on.
 This acts as a sort of basic income for all participants.

 ```solidity
   function claim(uint itemId) public {